loomnetwork/loom-sdk-documentation/docs/en/jump-start-extdev-plasma-us1.md

 > Before starting the node, check the open files limit on your system.
 See the [Open Files Limit](#open-files-limit) section for more details

-Now let start the node by running:
+Now, let's start the node by running:

 ```bash